 Hoping for your positive response on this matter.
 Thank you and have a nice day.

-Write the subject as “TIN Verification” and send the email to [email protected].
+Write the subject as “TIN Verification”, attach a photo or scanned copy of your valid ID, and send the email to [email protected].
 The BIR usually replies in a few days, so use this TIN verification option if your query is not urgent.

 Use the TIN Verifier App